russelsantos19/100-days-of-code/r1-log.md

 ### R1D36
 I'm so happy & satisfied.
 I finally solved my problem in using v-bind in src attribute in img tag.
 I just import the image from assets and defined its width in CSS.
 I can now upload and display an image.

 ### R1D37
 I build the javascript part of my website today and I'm getting more familiar with it.
 I learned that for me to be more productive, I should plan what to do and determined my goal for the day.

 ### R1D38
 Today I designed the profile creation page of my website and it's nearly finished.

+### R1D39
+Today I finished the profile creation page of my website based on the requirements given to me.

+### R1D40
+I finalized the design & clean the code of the profile creation page of my website.
+I set the box-shadow to inset in CSS and discover that it gives a 3-dimensional look to the form (I think Grinning face with smiling eyes).
+Then I made a pull request to my mentor.
+I spent 5 hours today in coding.
+And I learn a lot and getting more familiar and improve in CSS.
+I learn how to add a custom placeholder to select tag because there is no such.
+I also make the page responsive.